Giorgio Gaja: Early life and education

 Giorgio Gaja was born in Lucerne, Switzerland in 1939.
 In 1960, he graduated from the Sapienza University of Rome with a degree in law.
 After completing his degree, he pursued a career in academia in cities including Vienna, Oxford and The Hague.
 In 1968, he was awarded the Libera Docenza in international law.
 He also worked as a research assistant at the University of Camerino from 1964 to 1969.

 Academic career

 Giorgio Gaja was appointed as the Professor in International Law at the University of Camerino in 1972.
 In 1974, he was made full professor of international law at the University of Florence.
 He was appointed as Dean of the University of Florence School of Law between 1978 and 1981.
 He has also been visiting professor at many institutions in the United States and Europe.
-These include Visiting Professor at Johns Hopkins University from 1977 - 1978, The Hague Academy of International Law in 1981, University of Geneva in 1983 and 1985, University of Michigan Law School in 1992, and at Columbia Law School in 1996.
+These include Visiting Professor at Johns Hopkins University from 1977 - 1978, The Hague Academy of International Law in 1981, University of Geneva in 1983 and 1985, University of Michigan Law School in 1992, Columbia Law School in 1996 and the Graduate Institute of International and Development Studies in Geneva in 2001.